-Build your own twin bed with this beginner-friendly house bed building plan!
-The printable woodworking plan includes the option for a box spring support rail or bed slats instead of a box spring.
+Build your own house bed frame with this beginner-friendly twin bed plan!
+The printable woodworking plan includes one-sheet plywood DIY trundle bed, too.

-How to Build a House Frame Twin Bed
+How to Build a Twin House Bed Frame + Trundle Bed

 This post contains affiliate links.
 Learn more and read our full disclosure policy here.